 Secants and tangents of a parabola

 In this step we will see how to algebraically find both secants and tangents to a parabola.
-The latter might be a bit of a surprise–because without calculus we are going to obtain a key calculus formula!
+So this section gives an alternative algebraic perspective on calculus concepts!

 A parametrization of the parabola